FIFA reveals secrets of World Cup draw to avoid foul play

 Nonetheless, it was the Uruguayans and Costa Ricans who surprisingly qualified for the round of 16.
 FIFA has already distributed the 32 teams between four levels, each level including eight teams.

 During the Friday draw, eight teams per level will be divided down into smaller four team groups.
 After the draw, there will then be a total of eight groups, with four teams per group.
-Since Russia is the host country, it is the only team to already know its place in the draw; the first team of Group A.
+Since Russia is the host country, it is the only team to already know its place in the draw.

-FIFA decided that no group can have more than one team per confederation, with the exception being Europe, since there are 14 European teams qualified for the World Cup.
-However, there will be only one or two European teams in each group.
-Also, second-tier CONMEBOL teams like Peru, Colombia, Mexico and Uruguay will not be in the same group as first-tier Argentina and Brazil.

-The draw itself will last for half an hour and the rest of the ceremony will be musical performances by Russian singer Alsou and Portuguese-American guitarist Nuno Betancourt.
-The ceremony will also review all the World Cups and football stars throughout the history of FIFA.
-FIFA president Gianni Infantino will say a few words during the ceremony, while the attendance of Russian president Vladimir Putin has yet to be confirmed.